GoogleCloudPlatform/cortex-data-foundation/README.md

 ## [Optional] Create a Service Account for deployment with impersonation

 The deployment can run through a service account with impersonation rights, by adding the flag [\--impersonate-service-account](https://cloud.google.com/sdk/gcloud/reference/builds/submit).
 This service account will trigger a Cloud Build job, that will in turn run specific steps through the Cloud Build service account.
-This allows the consultant to trigger a deployment process without direct access to the resources.
+This allows a user to trigger a deployment process without direct access to the resources.

 The impersonation rights to the new, triggering service account need to be granted to the person running the command.